-10.2.
-Musical resources will be stored in the music cupboard located in KS2 area, including books and instruments.

-10.3.
-Cupboards containing musical resources will be locked whenever they are not in use.

-10.4.
-DVD'S and CD's are available allowing pupils to listen to a wide range of music.

-10.5.
-Resources which are not required on a daily basis, and those in relation to key whole-school topics, will be stored in the store room.
+- 10.2.
+Musical resources will be stored in the music cupboard located next to the F2 classroom. - 10.3.
+Cupboards containing musical resources will be locked whenever they are not in use. - 10.4.
+Resources which are not required on a daily basis, and those in relation to key whole-school topics, will be stored in the store room. - 10.5.
+Musical equipment and resources will be easily accessible to pupils during lessons. - 10.6.
+The subject leader will undertake an audit of musical equipment and resources on an annual basis. - 10.7.

-10.6.
-Display walls will be utilised and updated on a termly basis, in accordance to the area of music being taught at the time.

-10.7.
-Musical equipment and resources will be easily accessible to pupils during lessons.

-10.8.
-The subject leader will undertake an audit of musical equipment and resources on an annual basis.

-10.9.
 CHARANGA resources available online with staff having access to their own accounts.